Want to Find Your Heart Rate?

 Anyway, see what you think, it might be just the thing you need.
-A gift to yourself to help you keep a healthy lifestyle.
-Ssh, don’t tell the manufacturer, but with my heart rate tracking, it’s worth twice the price.
-These fitbit’s have 3 or more stars but read both good and bad reviews to get a good idea of the product.
-Sometime you can tell if someone wanted it to work out-of-the-box and may not have taken the time to understand the instructions.
+These Fitbit’s have 3 or more stars, but you can read both good and bad reviews to get a good idea of the product.
+Sometimes you can tell if the reviewer expected their Fitbit it to work out-of-the-box and may not have taken the time to understand the instructions.

 Do you know how to find your Heart Rate?
 Do you keep a journal with your Heart Rate history?